xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures30.md

 The documentation has been enhanced and re-organized to be more intuitive.

-A new introduction for beginners should bring you up to speed with ArangoDB in less than an hour.
+A new introduction for beginners should bring you up to speed with AvocadoDB in less than an hour.
 Additional topics have been introduced and will be extended with upcoming releases.